SciTools/iris/docs/src/developers_guide/contributing_ci_tests.rst

 tested against the latest available version of its dependencies.
 Each week the yaml files in ``requirements/ci`` are resolved by a GitHub Action.
 If the resolved environment has changed, a pull request is created with the new lock files.
-The CI test suite will run on this pull request and fixes for failed tests can be pushed to the ``auto-update-lockfiles`` branch to be included in the PR.
+The CI test suite will run on this pull request.
+If the tests fail, a developer will need to create a new branch based off the ``auto-update-lockfiles`` branch and add the required fixes to this new branch.
+If the fixes are made to the ``auto-update-lockfiles`` branch these will be overwritten the next time the Github Action is run.
-Once a developer has pushed to this branch, the auto-update process will not run again until the PR is merged, to prevent overwriting developer commits.
-The auto-updater can still be invoked manually in this situation by going to the `GitHub Actions`_ page for the workflow, and manually running using the "Run Workflow" button.
-By default, this will also not override developer commits.
-To force an update, you must confirm "yes" in the "Run Worflow" prompt.

 .. _skipping Cirrus-CI tasks: